Carnagion/norris/CONTRIBUTING.md

 **Norris** reads secrets and other configuration data from a `norris.toml` file on startup.
 Most of this data is kept around and used throughout its runtime.

+> **Warning**
-> **Warning:** Do not share the configuration file publicly or commit it to Git, as it contains sensitive information.
+> Do not share the configuration file publicly or commit it to Git, as it contains sensitive information.

 <details>
 <summary>Breakdown of the configuration format</summary>